IllinoisLegalAidOnline/website-docs/docs/source/next_steps_content_type.rst

   * Send, no reply - this tells the system to ignore any replies as we don't expect them.
 This is typically used only on the last step.

 .. image:: ../assets/next-step-component.png

+.. note:: This is the message a subscriber will recieve when they are ioitially placed in the step.

 Add replies
 ================